open/close all folders

 - Ryuko carrying her Scissor Blade in a guitar case and her search for revenge for the death of a loved one is an apparent shout-out to Robert Rodriguez's Desperado.

-- Among the Professional Wrestling holds in which Mako puts Mataro to punish him for robbing there is one of the Italian Stretches, used by the now retired wrestler Milano Collection A.T. from Toryumon.
+- Among the Professional Wrestling holds in which Mako puts Mataro to punish him for trying to mug Ryuko there is one of the Italian Stretches, used by retired wrestler Milano Collection A.T. from Toryumon.
 (If you are curious, it's the move in which she suspends him upside down over her shoulder while stretching his limbs.
 The other two moves showed on screen are a cross armbar and a single leg Boston crab, two very common finishers among New Japan Pro Wrestling rookie wrestlers.)
 She also uses a muscle buster on him.

 - The scene where Ryuko lands onto the pile of cloths at the secret basement of her house bleeding, and then awakening Senketsu from below in search of the blood's owner, is practically identical to how Teppei met X in Masami Kurumada's B't X.